Basic visualization in Julia – Gadfly

 using RDatasets

-sleep = dataset("lme4","sleepstudy")
+sleep = dataset("lme4", "sleepstudy")

-Lets first list columns of sleep DataFrame:
+Let’s first list the columns of the sleep DataFrame:

 names(sleep)